alnaga/wave/README.md

 Install the profile and then navigate to Settings -> General -> About -> Certificate Trust Settings and make sure that the newly installed certificate has been granted full trust by tapping the toggle button.

-Finally it is time to start the application.
+Finally, it is time to start the application.
 To run the client, enter the following command in the root project directory:
 ```shell
 npm run start:localhost